 Each module in the TinyDuino family has been optimized to include only the core circuits for it’s specific function to keep the size as low as possible at the best possible price.
-The main TinyDuino processor board includes the core processor circuitry, however the USB and DC power regulators have been offloaded to TinyShields.
-So for example, if you have a project that doesn’t need support for DC power above 5 volts, you don’t need to include the Power TinyShield, saving you money and keep the overall size down.
-Or if you don’t need USB on your project, you’d only need one USB TinyShield that you’d use to program your boards.
+The main TinyDuino processor board includes the core processor circuitry, however the USB has been offloaded to a TinyShield.
+So for example, if you don’t need USB on your project, you’d only need one USB TinyShield that you’d use to program your boards.

 Just like on the standard Arduino platform, where you can add expansion shields to add more features, the TinyDuino allows expansion by using TinyShields.
 Whether you want to add communication capabilities (like Bluetooth, WiFi, USB), sensor readings, drive a display or run motors for your swarm of tiny robots – there is a shield for that.
 The TinyShield interface uses a low cost, very miniature connector that supports all of the signals (and a few spare) that are supported on the standard Arduino Shield connectors.
 And being so compact, the board to board stackup height is only 3mm, meaning even adding a few TinyShields will still allow for an extremely compact final product.